 Take advantage of this excursion not only to enjoy nature, but also to sunbathe on the deck of your boat.

 The entrance to this artificial pond, built on an old gravel mine, is free.
-In addition to bathing in its fresh waters, you can also rent aquatic vehicles or even watch a nautical competition.
+In addition to bathing in its fresh waters, you can also rent water vehicles or even watch a nautical competition.
 As it is on the outskirts of Krakow and can be easily reached by city bus or car (parking is available), expect to meet many other people who, like you, want to cool off on hotter days.

 10. Extend the last hours of the day on the banks of the Vistula River

-One of the best things about traveling to Krakow in August is to take advantage of every last minute of its almost 13 hours of daylight a day.
+One of the best things about traveling to Krakow in August is taking advantage of every last minute of its almost 13 hours of daylight a day.
 This month is the last one in which you can enjoy the daylight saving time in Krakow, so do not think twice and finish some of your days having a glass of wine or a picnic on the banks of the Vistula River.

 If you prefer to take a boat ride on the river, it is also a great option, plus you will have a nice view of the sunset.

-Weather in Krakow in August
+Krakow weather in August

 Another of the wonders of traveling in August is that daylight lasts long enough, from five in the morning until almost eight in the evening, so you will have enough time to visit Krakow.

 If you are going to go to Krakow in August you have to know that it is high season, so I recommend you to book tours and tickets in advance.
-The good weather and the summer vacations attract many tourists who like you want to discover this Polish city, so the prices of transport and accommodation may also rise.
+The good weather and summer vacations attract many tourists like you who want to discover this Polish city, so the prices of transport and accommodation may also rise.

 Are you looking forward to August in Krakow?
 No wonder, when you arrive there are many plans and activities waiting for you.
 Which ones are you going to go to?